IceDefcon/IceNET.DmaEngine/README.md

 The target model is a parallelepiped volume enclosed in dimentional spheres

-It is still under developmen
+It is still under development

-To compile:

 	1. Compile assemblies: 		make link
 	2. Compile the dma engine: 	make